-To fully adopt a ZTX framework, security pros must be able to monitor, isolate, secure, control, and remove every device that is connected to the network at any given moment.12 Most security teams still find securing laptops and mobile devices to be a challenge.
+To fully adopt a ZT framework, security pros must be able to monitor, isolate, secure, control, and remove every device that is connected to the network at any given moment.
+11 Most security teams still find securing laptops and mobile devices a challenge.
 IoT devices will make it exponentially more difficult.
-In the past few years, numerous compromises against a wide range of connected devices have emerged.13 These threats rely on a range of known and unknown vulnerabilities ranging from botnets to insecure software, weak or nonexistent encryption, default plain-text passwords, and insecure communication protocols.
-Security pros must create a flexible architecture that can adapt to the evolving threat landscape quickly and effectively.14 As you develop your roadmap:
+In the past few years, numerous compromises against a wide range of connected devices have emerged.
+12 These threats rely on a range of known vulnerabilities ranging from botnets to insecure software, weak or nonexistent encryption, default plain-text passwords, and insecure communication protocols.
+Security pros must create a flexible architecture that can adapt to the evolving threat landscape quickly and effectively.13 As you develop your roadmap:

-- Apply Zero Trust network segmentation to manage devices.
+- > Apply Zero Trust network segmentation to manage devices.
 IoT network segmentation solutions take an existing network of IoT devices and create zones or microperimeters to help isolate IoT devices from other IT devices or networks, including the ability to quarantine potentially infected or compromised devices from propagating malware.
-Segmenting user and device traffic away from the rest of the network can significantly reduce the risk of cybersecurity incidents. - Harden IoT devices.
+Segmenting user and device traffic away from the rest of the network can significantly reduce the risk of cybersecurity incidents, but security teams can also use them to provide granular application access for BYOD and other unmanaged device scenarios. - > Harden IoT devices.
 IoT device hardening solutions enable IoT device and data integrity through capabilities such as secure firmware, trusted execution environments obfuscation, or binary modification to help minimize the risk of device/data tampering and unauthorized access and use of the IoT device and its data.
 When implemented, device hardening can support secure communications, signed software delivery, and secure patches and application updates.
 This category can include scenarios such as device-based lockdown and application sandboxing.
 Vendors in this space include Cisco, Infineon, Intel, and Thales.